canton-foundation/configs/processes/SV-Locking-Process.md

 #### How to report your PartyIDs to the Foundation:
 Super Validators who choose to retain SV rewards weights as described in CIP--0105 will need to send the following information to sv@canton.foundation
- - All PartyIds used for locked balances
+ - All PartyIds controlling locked balances
- - Any PartyIds used for unlocking balances
+ - Any PartyIds controlling unlocked balances

 ## Penalty Process